srobinson/unicode-wiki/README.md

     -f ./.docker-compose/logstash.yml \
 ```

-To cleanup after yourself when you are done:
+To cleanup when you are done:

 ```
+# shut down composed services
 ./compose.sh down
 ```

 # Starting the services